Connect Ohio Staff Takes Part in Community Care Day

 Community Care Day is the largest one-day volunteer outreach in central Ohio and is an opportunity for teams of employees from companies throughout Columbus to volunteer.
 This year’s event included 3,000 volunteers from 150 companies involved in nearly 200 projects.

-See additional photos on the Connect Ohio Facebook page.
+See additional photos on the Connect Ohio Facebook page, http://facebook.com/connectohio, as well as the Alvis House Facebook page.